plainionist/plainionist.github.io/_posts/2017-12-18-Clean-Architecture.md

 Part 6 completes the picture on the "Clean Architecture" by looking at "the details" like the database and the web.

-And now it is time to realize the "Clean Architecture" in the next project ;-)
+## How to implement Clean Architecture?

+Of course the book contains practical examples but it doesn't go too much into detail.
+When you try to realize the Clean Architecture the first time you probably will have still questions which I try to answer in my blog series on [How to implement the Clean Architecture?](/Implementing-Clean-Architecture).